scalameta/munit/readme.md

   help you quickly understand what caused a test failure.
 FunSuite tries to displays diffs and source locations when possible and it does a best-effort to highlight relevant stack trace elements.
+- **No Scala dependencies**: FunSuite is implemented in ~1k lines of Scala code with no external Scala dependencies.
+The transitive Java dependencies weigh in total ~500kb, which is mostly just JUnit.

 **Table of contents**